Valencian Community: Naming

 The autonomous community can be eponymously identified with its capital "Valencia".
-However, this could be disregarding of the provinces of Alicante and Castellón.
-Other more anecdotal translations have included "Land of Valencia", "Region of Valencia" and "Valencian Region".
-The term "Region", however, carries negative connotations among some Valencians because it could deny their nationality status.
+However, this can be perceived as overlooking the provinces of Alicante and Castellón.
+Less usual translations to English include "Land of Valencia", "Region of Valencia" and "Valencian Region".

-In popular culture, for Valencian-speaking people, the Valencian Community is commonly referred to as La Terreta (Note: Pronunciation of La Terreta /ca-valencia/.)
-(The Little Land).
+In popular culture, as an affectionate term, the Valencian Community is commonly referred to as la Terreta (Note: Pronunciation of la Terreta /ca-valencia/.) ("The Little Land" in Valencian).